lucasrafagnin/MLND-capstone/capstone-template.md

 ### Problem Statement

-In this project I'll predict the house price based on some explanatory variables describing aspects of residential homes in Ames, Iowa.
+In this project I will predict the house price based on some explanatory variables describing aspects of residential homes in Ames, Iowa.

 ### Datasets and Inputs